Central nervous system cavernous hemangioma: Genetics

 Evidence suggests that a fourth gene, CCM4, may also cause CCM.
 Mutations in these genes account for 70 to 80 percent of all cases of cerebral cavernous malformations.
 The remaining 20 to 30 percent of cases may be due to other, still unidentified, genes.
 Recently it has been shown that the deletion of CDC42 in endothelial cells elicits cerebral vascular malformations, suggesting that it may be a fourth gene involved in CCM pathology.

-Recently, gain of function mjutations in Pik3ca has been reported in both sporadic and familal CCM, suggesting that like cancer, CCM lesions need to inhibit tumor supressor genes and activate oncogenes.
+Recently, gain of function mjutations in Pik3ca has been reported in both sporadic and familial CCM, suggesting that like cancer, CCM lesions need to inhibit tumor suppressor genes and activate oncogenes.